Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Hours: Weekdays 7:30 a.m. – 5 p.m.

 On the other hand, felony case information from all Tarrant County criminal courts is hosted by the District Clerk’s Criminal Section.
-To find public records pertaining felonies, citizens can either request them in-person or mailed request, as long as the requester has the case number and pays a small fee for the copies desired.
+To find public records pertaining to felonies, citizens can either request them in person or by mail request, as long as the requester has the case number and pays a small fee for the copies desired.
 Mail-in requests must be accompanied by a stamped, self-addressed envelope to cover the return cost.

 If the case number is not known, the record will still be granted but will come with an additional $5 charge to cover the records research fee.